SEM: THE SWISS ARMY KNIFE OF CPG MARKETING

 So, here are a couple of tips for how to get the most out of your marketing spend with Search.

-Search ensures that all your upper funnel ad dollars aren’t wasted.
+3. Search ensures that upper funnel ad dollars aren’t wasted.

 Given the interchangeability of brands, don’t let all your effort and spend go to waste by not being there when consumers are ready to buy!
 Most consumers don’t click on banner ads, or drop what they are doing to go to a store to buy.
-When they are ready to buy, they will search for the best option, and having that Search presence connect with past impressions can help to make the sale.
+When they are ready to buy, they will search for the best option, and having that search presence connect with past impressions can help to make the sale.
+For more tips on optimizing an ever-dwindling CPG marketing budget, click here.

 You don’t have to fight with other brands for the highest volume terms.
 Lower your CPC (cost per click) and increase your ACR (average conversion rate) by using long-tail and branded terms.
 The way consumers search has changed.
 They no longer type a few keywords and hope for the best.
 Now, they ask questions and add more descriptors to get more detailed results.
 So, bidding exact match or phrase match on a long-tailed term can be a very cost-effective strategy.